Survivor1040/Survivor1040/README.md

 - 👋 Hi, I’m Surveer Singh Guglani, a fresher at NSUT CSE branch.
-- 👀 I’m interested in learning new technologies and exploring domains like AI and ML.
+- 👀 I’m interested in learning new technologies and exploring various domains.
-- 🌱 I’m currently learning C++.
+- 🌱 I’m currently learning Data Structures and Algorithms in C++.
 - 📫 I can be reached at surveersinghguglani@gmail.com.